Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Rayleigh Fading

 Consider next $S_R=1(G\ge t)$ and the TMMSE policy.
 We compute (see~\eqref{eq:int4} below)

 and (see~\eqref{eq:int3} and~\eqref{eq:int5} below)

 We optimize as for the $S_R=0$ case: given $P$, $\beta$, $t$, we compute $\alpha^2$ from \eqref{eq:AGMI-2-Rayleigh-P2}.
 We then search for the optimal $\beta$ for fixed $P$ and $t$.
-The optimal $t$ turns out to be approximately a factor of 1.1 smaller than for the TCI policy.
+The optimal $t$ is approximately a factor of 1.1 smaller than for the TCI policy.
 The rates are shown in Fig.~\ref{fig:rf6} as the curve labeled ``TMMSE, GMI''.